Currently we test and support the following browsers:

 Your Medical Plan ID card will also serve as your Prescription Drug Card.
 This card will show the telephone numbers to call if you have a question about your coverage or need to pre-certify a service or procedure.
 To protect your privacy, you will receive a unique ID number.
 However, you may provide your social security number to verify benefits if you prefer.

-The best way to search for healthcare providers is online through the Web sites of our benefits vendors because their databases are kept as up-to-date as possible.
-To search for in-network medical providers, visit www.coresource.com.
-Click the "Participants" link in one of the boxes on the right side of the page.
-Click the "GWH-CIGNA PPO" link on the right side of the page.
+The best way to search for healthcare providers is online through the websites of our benefits vendors because their databases are kept as up-to-date as possible.
+To search for in-network medical providers, visit http://cigna.benefitnation.net/sarPPO/.

 You probably know from your own experience that the cost of prescription drugs continues to rise dramatically.
 To help keep your medical expenses as low as possible, the PPO options include a prescription drug program administered by Caremark.
 When you enroll in either PPO option, you automatically receive prescription drug coverage.Both PPO options include copays for retail and mail-order drugs as shown in the Health Plan Benefits At-A-Glance chart.

 The St. Jude Prescription Drug Plan uses Caremark’s three-tiered Preferred Drug list (formulary).
 Drugs are placed on the formulary based on their clinical effectiveness and safety, as well as cost.
-Click here to download a pdf of the current list of preferred medications or get the list by logging in to www.caremark.com.
+Log in to www.caremark.com to download a pdf of the current list of preferred medications.

 Your share of the prescription drug plan cost depends on the category of the prescription.